 Here, we:

-- created a Neptune experiment under our project to track the base model performance;
+- created a Neptune experiment under our credentials to track the base model performance;

-- added the lr_metric as a user-defined metric to monitor, which enables learning rate information to show in the training verbatim;
+- added the lr_metric as a user-defined metric to monitor, which enables learning rate information to be shown in the training verbatim;

 - logged the learning rate and performance charts (loss and accuracy curves) in Neptune.

-Looking at the train progress, we can confirm that the current learning rate is fixed to 0.01 without changing,
+Looking at the training progress, we can confirm that the current learning rate is fixed at 0.01 without changing:

-As learning unfolds, training loss is decreasing and accuracy is increasing; nonetheless, when it comes to the validation set, model performance doesn’t change too much.
+As learning unfolds, training loss decreases and accuracy increases (the downward trend in accuracy suggests that we need to do more epochs); nonetheless, when it comes to the validation set, model performance doesn’t change too much (just over 80%).
 This will be our baseline model for benchmarking with the decay schedulers later.

 initial_learning_rate = 0.1